 A press release catches my attention when:

 A) It is really bad, in which case I mock it mercilessly, sharing it with PR friends

-B) Pisses me off – I will sometimes shoot off a curt reply
+B) It pisses me off – I will sometimes shoot off a curt reply

 C) Is really good (almost never, like 0.00001%)

 D) It’s about something I happen to be writing/researching at the moment (also pretty rare)

 E) Is about something I was not aware of and I think my editors might be interested.
 Again, pretty rare.

 Two recent examples of that: some company sent me a release about WIFI in prisons.
 Did you know that prisons are now, finally, getting WIFI?
 I didn’t.
 So I pitched that to my editor at The Guardian, and she came back with an idea for a larger story about prisons and whether the internet should be considered a “right” for inmates to have.

 Another, slightly off topic: this wasn’t a press release, but someone responding to a HARO query about AI, who pitched me on an idea called “augmented eternity” from her client.
 That turned into this story.

 Some stories don’t need to be made into full-fledged press releases to become pitchable – the news is just as easily shared as a blog post that gets sent to journalists.
 In fact, all press releases should be posted on the company’s site (as either a blog post or as a page in the news section of the website) before it gets sent out via press release distribution services anyway.
 In most cases, a blog post version of a press release is completely adequate.If you’re writing your press release correctly, it should read as though it’s a news article itself.
 Click To Tweet